2snufkin/notes/Tomcat.md

 Tomcat then **creates a context** for the web application based on the contents of the WEB-INF/web.xml file.
 The context contains information about the web application, such as the URL mappings, servlets, filters, and other configuration information.

 ## Deploy: Non Theory
+1. **Build** your Java web application using a build tool such as Maven or Gradle.
+This will generate a WAR file in a directory such as "target".
-To deploy a Java web application to Tomcat, you need to **copy the WAR file to the "webapps" directory** of your Tomcat installation.
-By default, the "webapps" directory is located at $CATALINA_HOME/webapps/, where $CATALINA_HOME is the installation directory of Tomcat.
+2. **Copy** the WAR file to the "webapps" directory of your Tomcat installation, which is typically located at $CATALINA_HOME/webapps/. where $CATALINA_HOME is the installation directory of Tomcat.

-When you copy the WAR file to the "webapps" directory, Tomcat will **automatically deploy** it by extracting its contents to a new directory under "webapps".
-The name of the new directory is usually the same as the name of the WAR file (without the .war extension).
+Tomcat will automatically deploy the web application by extracting its contents to a new directory under "webapps".
+The name of the new directory will be the same as the name of the WAR file (without the .war extension).

+You can then access your web application by using the context path of the new directory in the URL.

 ### Example
 if you have a WAR file called "myapp.war", you can deploy it to Tomcat by copying it to the "webapps" directory.
 After the deployment, Tomcat will extract the contents of the WAR file to a new directory called "myapp" under "webapps".
 You can then access your application by using the context path of "/myapp" in the URL.